ftresa93/US-household-income/README.md

 ### Project Overview:

-To analyze the life expectancy and associated factors of 183 countries over the period from 2007 to 2022, utilizing data from the World Health Organization (WHO) and economic data from the United Nations.
+To analyze the US household income, the database contains 32,000 records on US Household Income Statistics & Geo Locations.

 ### Data Sources:

-The primary dataset used for the analysis "WorldLifeExpectancy.csv" contains information from sources:
+The primary datasets used for the analysis are "USHouseholdIncome.csv" and "USHouseholdIncome_Statistics.csv", which contain information from the source- Golden Oak Research Group, LLC.
+“U.S. Income Database Kaggle”.
-- World Health Organization (WHO): The Global Health Observatory (GHO) data repository tracks health status and various related factors for all countries.
-The life expectancy and health factors dataset for 193 countries was obtained from this repository.
-- United Nations: Corresponding economic data for the countries were collected from the United Nations website.

 ### Tools Used: